Tiny BASIC: Spread

 By the middle of 1976, Tiny BASIC interpreters were available for the Intel 8080, the Motorola 6800 and MOS Technology 6502 processors.
 This was a forerunner of the free software community's collaborative development before the internet allowed easy transfer of files, and was an example of a free software project before the free software movement.
 Computer hobbyists would exchange paper tapes, cassettes or even retype the files from the printed listings.

 Jim Warren, editor of Dr. Dobb's, wrote in the July 1976 ACM Programming Language newsletter about the motivations and methods of this successful project.
 He started with this: "There is a viable alternative to the problems raised by Bill Gates in his irate letter to computer hobbyists concerning 'ripping off' software.
 When software is free, or so inexpensive that it's easier to pay for it than to duplicate it, then it won't be 'stolen'."
 The Bill Gates letter was written to make software into products.
 The alternative method was to have an experienced professional do the overall design and then outline an implementation strategy.
 Knowledgeable amateurs would implement the design for a variety of computer systems.
 Warren predicted this strategy would be continued and expanded.

-The May 1976 issue of Dr. Dobbs had Li-Chen Wang's Palo Alto Tiny BASIC for the 8080.
-The listing began with the usual title, author's name and date but it also had "@COPYLEFT ALL WRONGS RESERVED".
-A fellow Homebrew Computer Club member, Roger Rauskolb, modified and improved Li-Chen Wang's program and this was published in the December 1976 issue of Interface Age magazine.
+The May 1976 issue of Dr. Dobbs has Li-Chen Wang's Palo Alto Tiny BASIC for the 8080.
+The listing begins with the title, author's name, and date but it also has "@COPYLEFT ALL WRONGS RESERVED".
+A fellow Homebrew Computer Club member, Roger Rauskolb, modified and improved Wang's program and this was published in the December 1976 issue of Interface Age magazine.
 Roger added his name and preserved the COPYLEFT Notice.